 There’s no particular diet or medicine that works for everyone with IBS.
 But there are lots of other things that can help if you’ve been diagnosed with it.

 Different modifications may help different people with IBS.
-You may need to change what you eat for a few weeks and see if the impact on your symptoms.
+You may need to change what you eat for a few weeks and see if they impact your symptoms.
 Get guidance from a professional dietician for an appropriate diet that suits your gut.
 Or you can follow our Indian diet plan for irritable bowel syndrome (IBS).

 Causes of IBS: